 Checking on the status of your Google Photos backups is easy.
 Below you’ll find step-by-step instructions on how to check what’s going on using your Android phone.
 Right below the instructions are screenshots to help you out.

 Check the status of Google Photos backups

 - Open up the Google Photos app on your Android smartphone.

 - On the bottom menu, tap the Library button.

 - Once you’re in the Library, tap the Utilities icon towards the top of the page.

 - Now you’re at the Utilities menu.
 Towards the bottom of the list, tap “Back up device folders.”

 - You’ll now see a bunch of photos.
 Each photo represents a folder on your device that has images.
 Scroll through the list and find one for which you want Google Photos backups to work and tap it.

 - At the top of the page for the folder you’ve selected, you’ll see a “Back up & sync” toggle.
-Toggle it “On” and Google Photos will back up everything currently in that folder and everything that enters that folder going forward.
+Toggle it “On,” and Google Photos will back up everything currently in that folder and everything that enters that folder in the future.